Yandex Cloud

 5. Enable the visibility option next to the name of the community you want to share the S3 connector with.

-To make an S3 connector available for use in a different project, the project admin needs to add it on the Shared tab.
+To make an S3 connector available for use in a different project, the project admin needs to add that connector on the Shared tab.

 Deleting an S3 connectorDeleting an S3 connector